 The decision came as the World Health Organization prepared to meet on June 23.

-As the World Health Organization (WHO) prepares to meet, the World Health Network has released a press release describing the current monkeypox outbreak a pandemic and urging “immediate and effective action” from country and global public health authorities.1,2
+As the World Health Organization (WHO) prepares to meet, the World Health Network—a group of multidisciplinary, international teams of advocates, scientists, and physicians, among others—has released a press release describing the current monkeypox outbreak a pandemic and urging “immediate and effective action” from country and global public health authorities.1,2

 As of June 22, were 3308 confirmed cases of monkeypox in 42 countries.3

 “There is no justification to wait for the monkeypox pandemic to grow further,” said World Health Network cofounder Yaneer Bar-Yam, PhD, president of New England Complex System Institute, in a press release.1 “By taking immediate action, we can control the outbreak with the least effort, and prevent consequences from becoming worse.”
 The World Health Network is organized with the support of the nonprofit New England Complex Systems Institute, formed as a “people’s task force” in response to the COVID-19 pandemic.